TobyJef/project-test/README.md

 Bootstrap

+ChatGPT

+ChatGPT used only in relation for generating previous customer reviews.

 ## Credit

 Inspiration for The Pizza Project can be attributed to I Scream Tacos. <https://i-scream-tacos.co.uk/> A local mobile food truck near where I live in Bristol, UK.
 That can be hired to attend local or private events and serve their fresh daily made, traditional Mexican soft shell tacos.